atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/dess/gcp/7_activation.md

 ---
 layout: codelab

-title: 'Activation of @sign' # Step Name
+title: 'Activation of atSign' # Step Name
 description: | # SEO Description for this step Documentation